SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 The general structure is *nutritional access/quality/status of specific groups + action*

-Research about improving the nutritional status of the groups mentioned in the target is included here. `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods. `nutritio*` should cover terms such as "access to nutritional care".
+Research about improving the nutritional status of the groups mentioned in the target is included here. `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".

 ``` Ceylon =
 TS=